- chap 24

 For chapter 24 it is less easy to see how it is composed.
 For much of the chapter we can see how Matthew is following Mark chapter 13 before going his own way.

-Looking at the first half of chapter 24, there is a break which ought to be easy to spot.
-Look for the formal proclamation by Jesus.
+For the first half of chapter 24, look for the break following the formal proclamation by Jesus.

-What are the two questions asked by the disciples in 24,4 and then consider how Jesus answer them.
+What are the two questions asked by the disciples in 24,4?
+Then consider how Jesus answers them in the verses that follow.

-What is the last section which Matthew has in common with Mark?
+What is the last teaching which Matthew has in common with Mark?
 What is the last verse which is the same as Mark?

-How does Matthew continue after that?
+How does Matthew continue?
 Note how he builds up to a climax at the end of chapter 25.

 As we have seen a number of times, this sort of questioning begins to open up the discourse for us.
 We can therefore go to my response and then look at our reading plan for the chapter.